Aggregation And Grouping

 A filtering operation allows us to drop data based on some group properties Filter is applied in form of function

-to drop rows where standard deviation of data1
+Letβs apply filter to drop rows where standard deviation of data1 is greater than 2

-Letโs find out the standard deviation of each key, so we can say for sure that key A
+Letβs find out the standard deviation of each key, so we can say for sure that key A is dropped because standard deviation of data1 is less than 2

 3.3.
 Transformation

-Suppose we would like to create a new column that list sum of each key for โdata1โ and โdata2โ
+Suppose we would like to create a new column that list sum of each key for βdata1β and βdata2β

 3.4.
 Apply